cedricrettus/CheapEat/README.md

 # Description
 Cheapeat is a web application to sell and buy unnused food.
 You can create an offer with your food and a picture.
 Users can filter offers by plz and date.

+The application is based on the java play framework version 2.5.3

 ## Concepts used in this Application
   - User Management
   - User Registration with confirmation through email